 If this is your only relationship to the U of A, your CCID will expire 24 months after the end date of your continuing education studentship.

-If you have retired and hold an emeritus designation, your CCID will never expire!
-Your relationship, and your CCID, will be forever maintained.
+If you have retired and hold an emeritus designation, your CCID will not expire in your lifetime!
+Your relationship, and your CCID, will be maintained for the rest of your life.

 If your CCID has expired, you will need to speak with either the Registrar or with your old department to create a new one.